-Rule 1 - Definitions
+Rule 1 -Definitions

-As used in these rules:
+As used in these rules

-- (a) "Academy director" means that person responsible for the administration and operation of a POST-approved academy. - (b) "Applicant" means any person formally seeking approval by the Board. - (c) "Appointed" means sworn in and serving as a peace officer or reserve peace officer. - (d) "Approved" means formally accepted or authorized by the Board. - (e) "ACT" means Arrest Control Tactics, one of the skills training programs required for the basic and reserve training academies. - (f) "Assistant skills instructor" means an individual who has successfully completed a relevant approved skills instructor training program and who may instruct the corresponding skills training program in arrest control, law enforcement driving, or firearms under the direction and in the presence of a full skills instructor, and assist in evaluating and coaching trainees at an approved basic or reserve training academy. - (g) "Authorized emergency vehicle" means such vehicles identified in 42-1-102 C.R.S. - (h) "Board" means the Colorado Peace Officer Standards and Training Board. - (i) "Bodily injury" means physical pain, illness, or any impairment of physical or mental condition. § 18-1-901(3)(c), C.R.S. - (j) "Certification examination" means the written test required under § 24-31-305(1)(a)(III), C.R.S. - (k) "Certified peace officer" means any person who has successfully attained POST Certification as described in § 24-31-305 and 24-31-308, C.R.S. - (l) "Course" means a formal unit of instruction relating to a particular subject. - (m) "C.R.S." means Colorado Revised Statutes, codified laws of the State of Colorado.
+- (a) "Academy director" means that person responsible for the administration and operation of a POST-approved academy. - (b) "Applicant" means any person formally seeking approval by the Board. - (c) "Appointed" means sworn in and serving as a peace officer or reserve peace officer. - (d) "Approved" means formally accepted or authorized by the Board. - (e) "ACT" means Arrest Control Tactics, one of the skills training programs required for the basic, refresher and reserve training academies. - (f) "Assistant skills instructor" means an individual who has successfully completed a relevant approved skills instructor training program and who may instruct the corresponding skills training program in arrest control, law enforcement driving, or firearms under the direction and in the presence of a full skills instructor, and assist in evaluating and coaching trainees at an approved basic, refresher or reserve training academy. - (g) "Authorized emergency vehicle" means such vehicles as further defined in § 42-1-102(6), C.R.S. - (h) "Board" means the Colorado Peace Officer Standards and Training Board. - (i) "Bodily injury" means physical pain, illness, or any impairment of physical or mental condition, per § 18-1-901(3)(c), C.R.S. - (j) "Certification examination" means the written test required, per § 24-31-305(1)(a)(III), C.R.S. - (k) "Certified peace officer" means any person who has successfully attained POST Certification, as further described in §§ 24-31-305 and 24-31-308, C.R.S. - (l) "Course" means a formal unit of instruction relating to a particular subject.